ScaledMap/LoadOut/README.md

 ![Alt text](https://github.com/ScaledMap/LoadOut/blob/main/Screenshot%20from%202022-05-16%2010-06-16.png?raw=true "Main bookmarks page for the application")

 Still a work in progress.
 Sometimes i get more into music or drawing.
+If I find something I think is really, really cool, I'll try and add it as a default bookmark.
+You can delete those if you want.
+There are so many crazy things you can find on the internet.

 -------
 Loadout